JuliaHealth/MedImages.jl/README.md

    * Nifti - start with Nifti.jl
    * Dicom - Dicom.jl
 1. Modifying voxel data together with spacing data
-  * Modifying orientation of all images to single orientation - for example, RAS (we should select some default orientation) - TODO with AxisArrays.jl plus keep track of origin
+  * Modifying orientation of all images to single orientation - for example, RAS (we should select some default orientation)
-  * Changing spacing to a given spacing - TODO with AxisArrays.jl with Interpolations.jl plus keep track of origin; use nearest neighbor interpolator for the label; and for example b spline for others
+  * Changing spacing to a given spacing
-  * Resampling to another grid - for example, resample PET image to CT image based just on spatial metadata keeping track of changed metadata of the moving image TODO with AxisArrays.jl and Interpolations.jl
+  * Resampling to another grid - for example, resample PET image to CT image based just on spatial metadata keeping track of changed metadata of the moving image
-  * Cropping and dilatating with adjusting of origin offset TODO with AxisArrays.jl, storing also positions of original image in metadata (some artifacts happen on the image edges)
+  * Cropping and dilatating with adjusting of origin offset
 1. Adding persistency
    * store the data as array in HDF5 and metadata as its attributes
    * design efficient loading and saving irrespective of the device the array is on